Apipa169/Assistant-Relay-for-Hassio/README.md

 # No longer maintained

 Assistant Relay is no longer maintained, due to lack of time for the project of the creator of Assistant Relay.
-Also he has no personal need for Assistant Relay anuymore.
-Therefor I have decided to stop maintaining the Docker image (and Hassio add-on) as well.
+Also he has no personal need for Assistant Relay anymore.
+Therefore I have decided to stop maintaining the Docker image (and Hassio add-on) as well.
 The image will no longer be updated.
 That also means that the OS of the image will not be updated as well, including security updates.

 # Assistant Relay for Hassio